 Our specialist trusts team can also provide detailed information on wider inheritance tax and estate planning.

-Many members of our team are accredited members of the Society of Trust & Estate Practitioners (STEP) and Solicitors for the Elderly so you know you are in safe hands.
+Many members of our team are accredited members of the Society of Trust & Estate Practitioners (STEP) and The Association of Lifetime Lawyers, so you know you are in safe hands.
 We are also ranked in important legal directories, The Legal 500 and Chambers High Net Worth.